 S V B T E R R A N E A

-In Rome, the capital city of the Empire, a very complex
+In Rome, the capital city of the Empire,

 organisation for the production of the amphitheatre shows